micro-gl/micro-gl/chipX/gfx/fontium/README.md

 ### supported export formats for `fontium-cli`
 this only applies for the `fontium-cli`
-the generated image is `png` format and the following data formats will be added
+the generated image is `png` format and the following data formats can be selected
 - **BMF** (Angel-Code's format, which is used in many frameworks)
 - **C header file** with code
 - many others I found from fontbuilder software and I add when I have time